Brock Vandagriff

-High school career
+Early life

 Vandagriff played high school football at Prince Avenue Christian School in Bogart, Georgia.
 Vandagriff was a five-star recruit coming out of high school.
 He originally committed to play college football at Oklahoma, but later decommitted after concerns about playing far away from home.
 He later committed to Georgia.

 College career

+Georgia

 In Georgia's G-Day spring game Vandagriff went six of nine for 47 yards.
 He spent most of 2021 as a backup to Stetson Bennett and incumbent starter JT Daniels.
 He made his college football debut against UAB.
 He also played in reserve in Georgia's win over FCS opponent Charleston Southern.
 The team went on to win the Orange Bowl and a national championship.

 In 2022, Vandagriff appeared in three games against Samford, South Carolina, and Vanderbilt.
 He only attempted two passes as both went for incompletions; he also had one rush attempt for seven yards.
 The team went on to win the Peach Bowl and back-to-back national championships.

-In 2023, Vandagriff is expected to compete with redshirt junior Carson Beck and redshirt freshman Gunner Stockton.
+In 2023, Vandagriff competed with redshirt junior Carson Beck and redshirt freshman Gunner Stockton for the starting quarterback job at Georgia, with Beck being named the starter.
+He entered the transfer portal on December 4, 2023.

+Kentucky

+On December 6, 2023, Vandagriff announced that he would be transferring to the University of Kentucky to play for the Kentucky Wildcats.
+In 11 games for Kentucky, he threw for 1,593 yards, 10 touchdowns, and 8 interceptions.
+On December 29, 2024, Vandagriff announced his retirement from football.